ykumawat/react-this-props-children-web-071717/README.md

 `React.Children.map` has two parameters: the first one is the children themselves, and the second one is a function that transforms the value of the child.
 In this case, we're adding an extra prop.
 We do that using `React.cloneElement`.
-As the first argument we pass in the component itself (the child), and as the second argument, we pass in any additional props.
+As the first argument we pass in the child component itself, and as the second argument, we pass in any additional props.
 Those additional props get merged with the child's existing props, overwriting any props with the same key.

 ## More iteration
 As another example, let's say we want to wrap our components in an extra `div` with a special class.
 We also want to